-- Combine the sequence of reset frames into a single mean with rejection. - Subtract the library reset frame - Calculate the global difference level and at the level of each data channel - Split each data channel of the difference frame into cells and do a robust median estimate in each.
+- Combine the sequence of reset frames into a single mean with rejection. - Calculate RMS of mean reset frame. - Subtract the library reset frame (if it exists) - Calculate the global robust median and RMS of the difference image - Split each data channel of the difference image into cells and do a robust median and RMS estimate in each.

-- New master reset frame (MASTERRESET)
+- New master reset frame (MEAN RESET)

-- Difference image (DIFFIMG)
+- Difference image (DIFFIMG RESET)

-- Reset difference image statistics table (DIFFIMSTATS)
+- Reset difference image statistics table (DIFFIMG STATS RESET)